A review of Matthew McKeon’s The Concept of Logical Consequence: an Introduction to Philosophical Logic.

 [iii] The concept of satisfactions in logic is the concept of truth in formalized language.
 Formalized language must meet the logical standard, as the standard of modern logic which recognizes when X is the logical consequence of the class K, then it is not possible to interpret the language of the non-logical terminology that sentence is true and X K wrong.
 Consistency is needed that, X is the logical consequence of K if and only if X is able to be deduced from K.

 [iv] GY Sher, “Did Tarski Commit” Tarski’s Fallacy “?”, in The Journal of Symbolic Logic 61, no. 2, (1996), 653-686.

 [v] Tarski explained that the consequence relation cannot be affected by replacing designations of the objects Referred to in these sentences by the designations of any other objects.
 Tarski, “On the Concept…”, 414-415.

 [vi] The concept of logical consequence of necessary and formal plays an important role in the definition of the first adequacy conditions.
-A definition of logical consequence is said to be adequate only if it produces a necessary and formal consequences, means K╞ X.
+A definition of logical consequence in logic is said to be adequate only if it produces necessary and formal consequences mean K╞ X.

-[viii] Tarski shows an insufficiencycy in proof-theoretic definition, and proceeds to put two conditions on the adequate definition of logical intuitive.
-Tarski then considers the substitutional definition of logical consequence, but in fact the definition of substitution is not sufficient.
-At this point Tarski states that we should find new ways (non-syntax) to express the intuitive condition; suggesting that “every means provided by semantics.”
+[viii] Tarski shows an insufficiency in proof-theoretic definition and proceeds to put two conditions on the adequate definition of logical intuitive.
+Tarski then considers the substitutional definition of logical consequence, but in fact, the definition of substitution is not sufficient.
+At this point, Tarski states that we should find new ways (non-syntax) to express the intuitive condition; suggesting that “every means provided by semantics.”